thruston/python-tabulate/README.md

     D         2.283       62
     E         4.533       85

-and you may find that your editor has some useful facilities for working in "block" mode that help to manage the table.
-But you might also find that the facilities are just a little bit limited.
-You want to know the totals of each column, but you really didn't want to load the data into a spreadsheet or a statistics system like R; you just want the simple totals.
+You may find that your editor has some useful facilities for working in "block" mode that help to manage the table, but you might also find that the facilities are just a little bit limited.
+For example, you might want to know the totals of each column, but you really didn't want to load the data into a spreadsheet or a statistics system like R; you just want the simple totals.
 That's what tabulate is for.
 If you set it up in Vim (see below) as a user command, then you can just say `:Table add` to get this:

     event  eruption  waiting
     A         3.600       79